shadow7692/5-HT/content/docs/mantras.md

 > *"It's never about not falling off the horse, it's about getting back on the horse faster." - Vinh Giang*

 The following represent the current guidelines and limitations.
-1. Have 6-8 hours sleep every night.
+1. Obtain sunlight every day.
-2. Obtain sunlight every day.
+2. Moderate use of social media.
-3. Moderate use of social media.
+3. Maintain a constant state of self-reflection and gratitude.
-5. Maintain a constant state of self-reflection.
+4. Do not hctaw nrop and avoid gnitulacaje within a 6 day period.
-6. Do not hctaw nrop and avoid gnitulacaje within 6 days of your last noitalucaje.
+5. Have 6-8 hours sleep every night.